shettyprathwish123/DIGITAL-CAFE-ORDER-SYSTEM/README.md

 ## About

 This project was developed to demonstrate full-stack development skills, including real-time features, responsive design, and secure authentication.
 It is optimized for both desktop and mobile devices and is suitable for small cafes or as a learning project.

-## License

-MIT License - Feel free to use this project for learning and development.